MicrosoftDocs/defender-docs/unified-secops-platform/gov-support.md

 - All features in Microsoft's SecOps platform that are in general availability are available in both commercial and GCC High and DoD clouds.
 - Features still in preview are available only in the commercial cloud.

-While [automatic attack disruption](/defender-xdr/automatic-attack-disruption) with Microsoft Defender XDR is generally available, [SAP support for attack disruption](/defender-xdr/automatic-attack-disruption) with Microsoft's unified SecOps platform is available only in the commercial cloud.

 For more information, see:

 - [Microsoft Defender XDR for US Government customers](/defender-xdr/usgov)